<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 To qualify for this wondrous tax-free amount, within five years, a home seller must have either used the home for at least two years or owned the home as their primary residence for at least two years.

-4) Since we live in the land of “what if” with this military lifestyle, what if we PCS to a new assignment before meeting that “two years of residence” minimum?
+4. Since we live in the land of “what if” with this military lifestyle, what if we PCS to a new assignment before meeting the “two years of residence” minimum?

 Thankfully, there is an exception to that rule.
-When a military member is serving on qualified official extended duty orders, they may suspend the five-year ownership timeframe and still obtain the exclusion.
-This suspension of timing extends 10 years, as long as the two-years' qualification is met.
+When a military member serves on qualified official extended duty orders, they may suspend the five-year ownership timeframe and still obtain the exclusion.
+This suspension of timing extends 10 years as long as they meet the two-year qualification.

 This exclusion on gain is valid as long as the military member meets the following criteria: